 Who is Startup Semester affiliated with?

+We're run through Startup Exchange.
 We are affiliated with the Undergraduate Research Opportunities Program and the Undergraduate Studies Office.
 We are additionally supported by the Advanced Technology Development Center (ATDC) and the Institute of Leadership and Entrepreneurship.
 We are also good friends with Enterprise2Empower and their Innovation Academy.